ying-w/bioinformatics-figures/methylcircleplot/README.md

   If you are new to R, I would suggest also installing [R-studio](http://www.rstudio.com/)
 * [Bioconductor](http://bioconductor.org/install/) must be installed
 * [Biostrings](http://bioconductor.org/packages/release/bioc/html/Biostrings.html) package in bioconductor
-* [Script file](https://raw.github.com/ying-w/bioinformatics-figures/master/methylcircleplot/methylcircleplot.R) Needs to be saved in the current working directory
+* [Script file](https://raw.github.com/ying-w/bioinformatics-figures/master/methylcircleplot/methylcircleplot.R) needs to be saved in the current working directory

 **Sequence:**